manuel-192/m-m/PKGBUILDs/ncd/README.md

 ```
 to better define which directories to use or *not* to use.

-Note: `ncd` does not support cd option -L nor -P.
+Note: `ncd` does not support cd options -L nor -P.

 ## Install
 Install ncd in the normal Arch way: